04 Jan 2018 Ultimate Thailand Island Hopping Guide

 Koh Chang is only accessible by boat, long tail taxi boats run from Ranong daily.
 Tickets roughly cost 200 baht.
 Protip: Pop a prepaid AIS sim card in your phone and buy a data package.
 This is the fastest Internet in the islands, though coverage is variable.

 The next destinations is a very popular weekend getaway for local Thais and expats.
 It easily accessible from Bangkok.
-If you’re looking for an easy accessible beach destination from Bangkok this is it.
+If you’re looking for an easily accessible beach destination from Bangkok this is it.
 For those travelers looking for a quick easy visa run from Thailand to Ranong is a popular and easy option.

 Recommended by: Namita Kulkarni Radically Ever After